ansyblenetwork/aquietlife/_posts/2021-07-04-choosing-expirations.md

 ### On capital efficiency and diversification

-With respect to capital efficiency, 0-14 DTE contracts have the greatest theta decay.
+With respect to capital efficiency, the analysis is straightforward: 0-14 DTE contracts have the greatest theta decay.
 Equivalently, they freeze your capital for the least amount of time per unit of premium.

 That being said, I noted in my post about OCD that one way to diversify is to trade options at various expirations.
 This of course would include 45 DTE contracts.
 I am fine with this justification - but this is not what the 45 DTE proponents are saying.